dmparrishphd/tRivia/README.md

 # tRivia
 _tRivia_ is a family of R packages and [*protopackages*](./Files/3/0/protopackages.md) that provide trivial components.
 The components may be combined in non-trivial ways.
 Most components are functions.

-Each
+No
 [component](./Files/7/0/index.md)
-is designed to have no dependencies except the basic packages (`base`, `Autoloads`, `methods`, `datasets`, `utils`, `grDevices`, `graphics`, and `stats`).
+has direct dependencies other than the basic packages (`base`, `Autoloads`, `methods`, `datasets`, `utils`, `grDevices`, `graphics`, and `stats`).

 Find components by browsing the